 Understanding Memory Allocation in Linked Lists: How Nodes and Addresses Connect

 Linked lists are fundamental data structures in computer science, offering a flexible and dynamic way to organize data.
 Unlike arrays, which store elements in contiguous memory locations, linked lists consist of nodes scattered throughout memory, connected by pointers/references.
 This article covers various aspects of memory allocation in linked lists, exploring how nodes are created, stored, and linked together through memory addresses.
+Visual representation of how linked list nodes are stored in memory is also provided.

-Follow this link to learn the basics of linked list data structure.
+Prerequisite: Basics of linked list data structure.

 Basics of Memory Allocation